Many addiction treatment centers and sober living houses alike use morning meditations as part of their recovery programs.

 Why are morning meditations important?
 In a world where we hit the ground running, taking the time to get centered before embarking on our day is important.
-For the addict or alcoholic, it can be crucial.
+For the person in recovery, it can be crucial.
 A morning meditation can ensure that you set the tone for your entire day, helping you to be focused, present, and ultimately more optimistic.

-Your morning meditations may look different from those your peers practice and they might change over time.
-Meditation is meant to clear your mind to help you have more clarity of intention;this more often than not takes some practice.
+Your morning meditations may look different from those your peers practice, and they might change over time.
+Meditation is meant to clear your mind to help you have more clarity of intention; this takes some practice.
 If you find yourself struggling with your initial morning meditations, books and websites can offer ideas and techniques.
-A well-known book in the recovery world is Daily Reflections, published by Hazelden.
 Whatever your routine turns out to be, take the time to sit still, breathe, and just be.

 Share This Post: